-If you are not a limited cost trader you can apply and use the appropriate business category rate rather than 16.5%.
-This assessment should be carried out on a quarterly basis and the appropriate rate applied each quarter.
+If you are not a limited cost trader, you can apply and use the appropriate business category rate rather than 16.5%.
+This assessment must be carried out on a quarterly basis and the appropriate rate applied each quarter.

 If your agreed flat rate is 16.5% and you invoice your client for fees of £10,000 (plus £2,000 VAT), the VAT payable to HMRC will be £12,000 x 16.5% = £1,980.00.
 This means that you retain £20 of VAT.

 In the first year of VAT registration, you are given a 1% discount, so you would apply 15.5% in the first 12 months, increasing the VAT saving to £1,400 on turnover of £100k.
 This makes the scheme slightly more appealing because it gives you a reasonable retention of VAT in the first year and has the advantage of being easy to apply, making your VAT returns very simple whilst you are getting to grips with everything else.
 You can switch to the Standard Scheme at any point, and may wish to do so after the first year.
 You would need to write to HMRC to request this change.

 Further information can be found on HMRC in Flat rate VAT notice 733.

 Standard Rate vs Flat Rate comparison